DannyBoyNYC/5-D3-bar-chart/readme.md

 const dataset = await d3.json("./data/my_weather_data.json");
 ```

 This time we're only interested in one metric for the whole chart.
 Remember, the y axis is plotting the frequency (i.e. the number of occurrences) of the metric whose values are on the x axis.
-So instead of an `xAccessor()` and `yAccessor()`, we define a single metricAccessor:
+So instead of an `xAccessor()` and `yAccessor()`, we define a single metric accessor:

 ```js
 const xAccessor = (d) => d.humidity;
 ```

-Final code:
+i.e.:

 ```js
 async function drawBars() {